 Click on ‘Apply Online' to commence your application.
 Your application must be complete and include the following:

-• A statement of claims, of no more than 800 words against the selection criteria, using examples to demonstrate how your skills and experience meet the requirements; and
+• A statement of claims, of no more than 800 words against the selection criteria, using examples to demonstrate how your skills and experience meet the requirements of the role that you are applying for; and

 • An up-to-date CV, no more than two pages in length.

 All employment decisions and selection processes within ASIO are based on merit principles and candidates must be prepared to undergo various selection stages.

 ASIO holds all employment applications in the strictest of confidence.
 It is essential that you do the same.
 Please do not discuss your application with others as doing so may adversely affect your potential employment.

 With reference to ASIO's People Capability Framework (available on the ASIO Careers page), provide examples of your key attributes while demonstrating the following selection criteria:

 • Achieving Results;